ribamarf01/dev-portfolio/README.md

 ## 👀 Project Overview

 - 😎 A webpage showing my projects and skills as a dev.
+I have the idea to build based in one of the things that me happy besides programming, that is RPGs. 😅
 - 👨‍💻 Mainly uses React and Next.
 TailwindCSS for the styling and responsivity.
 - 🔗 You can find this project live on: https://ribamarf01.dev/.